 - Promotion, Retention and Acceleration

 - Some students may be at risk of not completing their educational programs.
 The school district provides alternative learning options for students who are at risk of not succeeding in school.

 - Alternative educational opportunities may include special tutoring, modified curriculum and instruction, instruction through electronic media, special education services, homebound instruction, independent study, project-based learning and enrollment in an alternative learning center or program, among others.

-- The District provides extended school year opportunities to students who have an Individualized Education Program (IEP) if the IEP team determines the services are necessary during a break in instruction in order to provide a free and appropriate public education.
+- The District provides extended school year opportunities to a student who has an Individualized Education Program (IEP) if the student’s IEP team determines the services are necessary during a break in instruction in order to provide a free and appropriate public education.

 - Field trips may be offered to supplement student learning.

 - Field trips may be optional and, if so, students who participate may be charged.

 - Students will not be required to pay for instructional trips that take place during the school day, relate directly to a course of study and require student participation.

 Students must meet all course credit requirements and graduation standards, as established by the state and the school board, or by their individual Section 504 plan or IEP in order to graduate from Richfield Public Schools ISD 280 Richfield High School.